 Shepard closed her eyes.
 "That will be all," she managed to get out, struggling to raise her voice above a wheeze.

 She swore again, quietly.
 She'd better start writing her tribunal speech now, in case by some miracle Earth survived long enough for them to hold it.
 EDI might have thought she'd covered her tracks, but Shepard knew damn well the Admiral could add up two and two, and she doubted it had been so long since he'd commanded a squad that he'd forgotten what a 'brief disagreement' followed by a hospital visit actually meant.
 A Commander and her XO breaking each other's bones onboard, in full view of crewmembers?
 If it was some other pair of officers she'd be shipping them to the nearest brig.

 There was a panel pulled off on one corner of the ceiling, where someone had been working on wiring repairs until they'd been interrupted by their unscheduled arrival.
-She watched the thick tubes glow and dim rhythmically with the surges of the drive core, wondering how the hell she was going to live through the conference call with Anderson for this one.
+She watched the thick tubes glow and dim rhythmically with the surges of the drive core, and wondered how the hell she was going to live through the next conference call with Anderson.
 The man living in the blood-soaked trenches finding out she'd potentially put back the cause by god-knows how long, all because she buckled in the field today and threw a tantrum about it.

 She exhaled slowly into the silence.
 "I'm Commander Shepard, and I'm the biggest fool in the Alliance," she whispered.